ksu-cis300-master/Homework-3-S24-Instructions-Mastermind/index.md

 For the maximization algorithm, we accumulate the maximum of the values returned by the minimization algorithm as the lower-bound because any value returned by the minimization algorithm will be a lower-bound on any useful subsequent values returned by this algorithm.
 The maximization then algorithm operates as follows:

 1. Update the lower-bound to the maximum of its given value and the appropriate improved lower bound for the first goal set in the given partition as described earlier in this section.
-2. Iterate through the goal sets in the given partition calling the minimization algorithm on each, and maintaining the maximum optimal score returned by that algorithm as the lower-bound.
+2. Iterate through the goal sets in the given partition, calling the minimization algorithm on each, and maintaining the maximum optimal score returned by that algorithm as the lower-bound.
 Prior to each call, if the lower-bound is greater than or equal to the given upper-bound, return this lower-bound.
 3. Return the lower-bound.

 ### 4.5.
 Data Structures